kaizen-ai/kaizenflow/defi/README.md

   > devops/docker_exec.sh
   docker> /data/devops/run_jupyter.sh
   ```
-- Go to a link where Jupyter is running
+- Go to the link where the Jupyter notebook is running
   - On your laptop: localhost:8888
   - On `dev1`: http://172.30.2.136:8889/tree
   - On `dev2`: http://172.30.2.128:8889/tree